Wirecloud/wirecloud/docs/administration_guide.md

 ## Upgrading from previous versions

 1. Install the new version of WireCloud
-2. Migrate the database and collect the new static files by running the following commands:
+2. Migrate the database and populate it with any new base component, rebuild the search indexes and collect the new static files by running the following
+   commands:

         $ python manage.py migrate
+        $ python manage.py populate
+        $ python manage.py resetsearchindexes
         $ python manage.py collectstatic --noinput

+    > **NOTE**: Remember to run those commands using the user serving wirecloud
+    > (e.g. `su wirecloud`)

 3. Reload WireCloud (e.g. `$ service apache2 graceful`)